hugocornellier/agelapse/docs/ffmpeg-android-minimal-aar-research.md

 ### Resolution: Build FFmpeg 6 + compile wrapper from source

 Instead of porting the wrapper forward, we build **FFmpeg 6.1.2** and compile the arthenica v6.0.LTS wrapper source against it.
-The wrapper targets FFmpeg 6 natively — no porting needed.
+The wrapper targets FFmpeg 6 natively; no porting needed.
 Required patches are minimal:

 | Patch | Command | Reason |
 |---|---|---|